UDarya/grpc-mock-server/README.md

 [![codecov](https://codecov.io/gh/UDarya/grpc-mock-server/branch/main/graph/badge.svg?token=H2S3WS2G6J)](https://codecov.io/gh/UDarya/grpc-mock-server)

+## Features
-Generate mock services for given proto API and run grpc service with these services.
+- Generate mock services for given proto API and run grpc service with these services
-Also provide API to mock `request/response` for grpc service.
+- Provide API to mock `request/response` for grpc service.
 Mock data is stored in the `hashMap` and available until restart of `mock-server` instance.
-Can be started in the separate container in the kubernetes for `dev` enviroment.
+- Can be started in the separate container in the kubernetes for `dev` enviroment.

 ## Before running